jgibbon/yikes/README.md

 # yikes
-[yikes](https://github.com/jgibbon/yikes/) is a bare-bones Sailfish OS application to interface with Yi Action Cameras.
+[yikes](https://github.com/jgibbon/yikes/) is an unofficial, bare-bones Sailfish OS application to interface with Yi Action Cameras.
 It is primarily targeted towards the *Yi 4k Action Camera*, but with at least some features working on other models.
 For example, recording Video or Photos with the *Yi Discovery* work, as does downloading media from the camera.
 Other models may or may not work and are generally untested.

+yikes is not an official product from or in any way related to Yi Technology.

 ## Limitations
  - The Yi Action Camera API is not publicly documented, so all features may stop working completely in edge cases